|

 The Eyerobics program is a program of eye exercises based on the Bates Method.
 This is a well known method developed by Dr William Bates in the 20's.

 The eye exercises are designed to address most eye disorders including squint by improving the function of both your eye muscles and at the same time relaxing them.
+The focus on improving your eye muscles enables your eyes to re-align themselves.
+Eyerobics has been very effective in restoring clear sight for people with squint as well as preventing amblyopia or lazy eye, often a result of squint.

 "After four eye operations, 25 years in glasses and contact lenses, and still having problems I discovered Eyerobics.